gitlabhq/gitlabhq/doc/integration/saml.md

 The name of the attribute can be anything you like, but it must contain the groups to which a user belongs.
 In order to tell GitLab where to find these groups, you need to add a `groups_attribute:` element to your SAML settings.
-You will also need to tell GitLab which groups are external, for that you need the `external_groups:`
+You will also need to tell GitLab which groups are external via the `external_groups:` element:
-element:

 ```yaml
 { name: 'saml',